-Rainbow Project's Community-Based Individual & Family Support Services clinicians provide comprehensive, developmentally appropriate/trauma & mental health behavioral assessment of child/ren/adult caregivers, and family.
-All assessment tools within the Rainbow Evaluation & Assessment Package (REAP) are culturally sensitive and provided and offered in Spanish or other language as needed.
-Assessments provide the baseline for ongoing evaluation and are shared with consumers at each stage of treatment planning.
+RRR clinicians provide comprehensive, developmentally appropriate/trauma & mental health behavioral assessment of child/ren/adult caregivers, and family.
+All assessment tools within the Rainbow Evaluation & Assessment Package (REAP) are culturally sensitive and provided & offered in Spanish or other language as needed.
+Assessments provide the baseline for ongoing evaluation and shared with consumers at each stage of treatment planning.

 REAP is distributed and completed by consumers upon first enrolling in services then after 6 months involvement and then annually.
 Treatment plans are reviewed/revised every 3 months.
 Clinicians obtain input from consumers (or adult caregivers of minor children) regarding progress on treatment goals, and areas for future focus.
-Results are shared with the consumers by clinicians and changes to treatment plans are discussed.
-Annually, surveys are provided to parents/caregivers of enrolled children, foster/kinship parents and others, including early education professionals to measure satisfaction.
+Results are shared with the consumers in discussion with clinicians and changes to treatment plans are discussed.
+Annually, surveys are provided to parents of enrolled children, foster/kinship parents and others involved in early education to measure satisfaction.
 Results are compiled and reviewed, and action plans are developed to address identified needs.
-All RP progress and results are monitored by the RP Clinical Manager and Executive Director and members of the RP Strategic Solutions Team and reported to the RP Board of Directors.
+All RP progress and results are monitored by the RP Clinical Manager & Executive Director & members of the RP Strategic Solutions Team & reported to the RP Board of Directors.